circleeh/disco/docs/API.md

 #### GET /api/vinyl

-Get all vinyl records with optional filtering and pagination.
+Get all vinyl records with filtering and pagination.

 **Headers:**